-• Identify the impacts of physical systems on people
+Identify the impacts of physical systems on people

-Identify the impacts of people on physical systems
+• Identify the impacts of people on physical systems

-- A. Identify the human characteristics that are affected by places and regions - B. Identify how places and regions are impacted by people
+- A. Identify the human characteristics that are affected by physical systems - B. Identify how physical systems are impacted by people

-- Describe how the weather and natural resources impact people (e.g., drought, snowfall, soil quality). - Describe the various things people do to impact the environment (both positively and negatively).
+- Discuss how the weather and natural resources impact people (e.g., drought, snowfall, soil quality). - Discuss and create a list of the various things people do to impact the environment (both positively and negatively). - Describe how natural resources help us produce things needed for survival.